 - 6. The Chair may impose time limits on speeches in order to give as many Members as possible the opportunity to contribute to a debate.
 It will not always be possible for every Member who has indicated a wish to be called to speak.
-The Chair will not call a Member after the wind-up speeches have concluded, even if there is time remaining. - Even if time limits are not imposed, Members should speak with reasonable brevity and be mindful of others.
-Brevity in debate will give other Members a greater opportunity to speak and increase the chances of being called early on the next occasion on which a Member seeks to speak.
+The Chair will not call a Member after the wind-up speeches have concluded, even if there is time remaining. - 7.
+Even if time limits are not imposed, you should speak with reasonable brevity and be mindful of others.
+Brevity in debate will give other Members a greater opportunity to speak and increase your chances of being called early on the next occasion on which you seek to speak.
 Opening speeches should be of a length which takes account of the numbers wishing to participate and the time available.
-For Backbench Business debates this should be 10 - 15 minutes, with an additional 2 minutes also permitted for the final contribution from the Member in charge.